By Tony Attwood

 “Why must you even try?”

 But the judge is powerless in the face of court process and the law.
-Even the judge can’t help.
+And when even the judge can’t help against an obvious miscarriage of justice you know we are all in trouble.
 And the mob is demanding blood.
 We are back in the territory of, “They’re selling postcards of the hanging.”

 Outside, the crowd was stirring